Human rights in Azerbaijan: Freedom of the media

-In early August, media censorship was lifted in Azerbaijan.
-The Department for Protection of State Secret in Press, also known as "Glavlit," was inherited from the Soviet period and abolished by the order of Heydar Aliyev, president of the Republic of Azerbaijan at the time.
-With the Order military censorship order (1992) and resolution on control on all information (1993) were abolished.
-Azerbaijan is ranked 'Not Free' by Freedom House in its annual Freedom of the Press survey with a score of 79 out of 100.
+Azerbaijan is ranked 'Not Free' by Freedom House in its annual Freedom of the Press survey with a score of 7 out of 100 as of 2023.
 The authorities use a range of measures to restrict the freedom of the media within the country.
 Opposition and independent media outlets and journalists have their access to print-houses and distribution networks limited, or can find themselves facing defamation charges and crippling fines and are subject to intimidation tactics, including imprisonment on fabricated charges.

 Most Azerbaijanis receive their information from mainstream television, which is unswervingly pro-government and under strict government control.
 According to a 2012 report of the NGO "Institute for Reporters' Freedom and Safety (IRFS)" Azerbaijani citizens are unable to access objective and reliable news on human rights issues relevant to Azerbaijan and the population is under-informed about matters of public interest.

 Azerbaijani authorities have imprisoned several notable journalists.
 They jailed Mehman Aliyev, the director of an independent media outlet.
 Aliyev is the director of the Turan news agency.
 "On August 25, 2017, a court in Baku placed Aliyev in pretrial detention for three months during the investigation against him."
 However, 16 days later- on 11 September 2017, Baku Appellate Court reversed the judgment of the court of the first instance and released Mr. Aliyev.
 Several international institutions such as European Federation of Journalists welcomed release of Mr Aliyev.

 The Committee to Protect Journalists has stated the charges against many journalists are "fabricated" and "politicized".
 At the end of 2014, eight journalists remained behind bars.

 International instances such as the Human Rights Commissioner of the Council of Europe have consistently refuted the justifications by the Azerbaijani authorities that jailed journalists had been prosecuted and sentenced for common crimes.

 Prison conditions for journalists are reported as dire, with routine ill-treatment and denial of medical care.

 According to RFE/RL, Azerbaijan's government "has a long history of using its criminal justice system to silence political rivals and journalists who criticize the corruption that has enriched Aliyev's relatives and inner circle of allies".
 Aliyev's authoritarian rule has shut down independent media outlets and suppressed opposition parties while holding elections deemed neither free nor fair by international monitoring groups.
 Baku has also banned international monitors from groups like Human Rights Watch and Amnesty International "that have documented how authorities routinely use torture to extract false confessions from political prisoners jailed on trumped-up charges".

+According to Reporters Without Borders, President Ilham Aliyev launched "a new wave of fierce repression against the country’s last remaining journalists" in late 2023.
+Journalists from the independent Abzas Media, Toplum TV, and Meydan TV were prosecuted in 2024 and 2025 in trials that international human rights organizations described as unfair.
+Meydan TV's entire newsroom staff was detained in December 2024.